 Opportunities For Learning Public Charter Schools does not provide information to the general public regarding its students unless legally required to do so.
-OLFPCS is required to disclose names, addresses, and telephone numbers of OFLPCS students to military recruiters upon request, subject to a parent's/guardian's request that OFLPCS not disclose such information.
-If you do not wish for your child's name, address and/or telephone number to be disclosed to military recruiters without your prior written consent, you may opt out of this automatic selective service reporting by filling out and providing OFLPCS with a Selective Service Disclosure Opt Out Form, which is available through a teacher or Student Advisor.
+Opportunities For Learning Public Charter Schools is required to disclose names, addresses, and telephone numbers of Opportunities For Learning Public Charter Schools students to military recruiters upon request, subject to a parent's/guardian's request that Opportunities For Learning Public Charter Schools not disclose such information.
+If you do not wish for your child's name, address and/or telephone number to be disclosed to military recruiters without your prior written consent, you may opt out of this automatic selective service reporting by filling out and providing Opportunities For Learning Public Charter Schools with a Selective Service Disclosure Opt Out Form, which is available through a teacher or Student Advisor.

 In addition, Opportunities For Learning Public Charter Schools periodically provides information to parents/guardians regarding their students' school performance, including information pertaining to students who have attained 18 years of age.
-Students age 18 years of age or older may opt out of such disclosure by filling out and providing OFLPCS with a Parental Disclosure Opt Out Form, which is available through a teacher or Student Advisor.
+Students age 18 years of age or older may opt out of such disclosure by filling out and providing Opportunities For Learning Public Charter Schools with a Parental Disclosure Opt Out Form, which is available through a teacher or Student Advisor. periodically provides information to parents/guardians regarding their students' school performance, including information pertaining to students who have attained 18 years of age.
+Students age 18 years of age or older may opt out of such disclosure by filling out and providing Opportunities For Learning Public Charter Schools with a Parental Disclosure Opt Out Form, which is available through a teacher or Student Advisor.